Y2d1337/Cyber-Defenders/Injector/Challenge WriteUp.md

     -  	Memory analysis
     -  	FTK Imager

 ## Scenario
 > A company’s web server has been breached through their website.
 Our team arrived just in time to take a forensic image of the running system and its memory for further analysis.
 As a security analyst, you are tasked with mounting the image to determine how the system was compromised and the actions/commands the attacker executed.
-## TO add tool

 ## Tools Used
     • FTK Imager
-        ◦ FTK® Imager is a data preview and imaging tool
+        ◦ FTK® Imager is a data preview and imaging tool.
-    • Chromecacheview
+    • Volatility
-        ◦ ChromeCacheView is a small utility that reads the cache folder of Google Chrome Web browser, and displays the list of all files currently stored in the cache
+        ◦ Volatility is an open-source memory forensics framework for incident response and malware analysis.
     • Regripper
         ◦ RegRipper is an open source tool, written in Perl, for extracting/parsing information (keys, values, data) from the Registry and presenting it for analysis
-    • browsinghistoryview
-        ◦ BrowsingHistoryView is a utility that reads the history data of different Web browsers (Mozilla Firefox, Google Chrome, Internet Explorer, Microsoft Edge, Opera)
-    • hashcat
-        ◦ Hashcat is the world's fastest and most advanced password recovery utility, supporting five unique modes of attack for over 300 highly-optimized hashing algorithms
-    • Shellbags Explorer
-        ◦GUI for browsing shellbags data.
-Handles locked files
-    • samdump2
+    • Cyberchef
-         ◦This tool is designed to dump Windows password hashes from a SAM file
+        ◦ The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis.

  ## Questions:

 ### 1 	What is the computer's name?
-I used `Regripper` to extract the information from the registry hive into readable text file, the files location `\Windows\System32\config\`
+I used `Regripper` to extract the information from the `SOFTWARE` file into readable text file, the files location `\Windows\System32\config\`

-Open the `SOFTWARE` file to get the computer name

 #### Registry Path:
 > HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\ComputerName\ComputerName